 The “Free” Bracelet/Flower#

-Someone ties a bracelet on your wrist or hands you a flower, then demands payment.
-Solution: Firmly say “No” and keep walking.
-Don’t engage.
+Someone ties a bracelet on your wrist or hands you a flower with a big smile.
+Then the smile disappears and they demand payment.
+Solution: Don’t let anyone put anything on you.
+Firm “No” and keep walking.
+Don’t feel rude about it — they’re counting on your politeness.

 Restaurant Overcharging#

-Tourist restaurants may add items you didn’t order or charge premium prices.
-Solution: Check prices before ordering, review the bill carefully.
+Tourist restaurants may add items you didn’t order, charge for bread you didn’t ask for, or have conveniently different prices than the menu showed.
+Solution: Check prices on the menu before ordering, and review the bill line by line.

 Fake Petitions#

-Someone asks you to sign a “petition” (often for deaf charity), then demands a donation.
-Solution: Keep walking, don’t stop.
+Someone asks you to sign a “petition” — often claiming to represent a deaf charity — then aggressively demands a donation.
+Solution: Keep walking.
+Don’t stop, don’t engage.

 Taxi Scams#